Asymptotics of relative heat traces and determinants on open surfaces of finite area: Trace class property of relative heat operators

 Let us use the decomposition of $M$ as $M=M_{0}\cup Z$ to split the integral as:

-Now, we use the estimates for the derivatives of heat kernel $K_{g}(z,z',t)$ given in (\ref{eq:estLaplK*}), the fact that $1-e^{-2\varphi(z)}$ decays as $y^{-\alpha}$ at infinity, and the definition of the function $i(z)$ given in (\ref{eq:defi}).
-To estimate the resulting integrals we use Lemma \ref{lemma:convint}.
-For the sake of simplicity let us just write $c$ instead of $2c$ for the constant in the exponential factor of the estimates of the heat kernels.
+Now, we use the estimates of the derivatives of heat kernel $K_{g}(z,z',t)$ given in (\ref{eq:estLaplK*}), the fact that $1-e^{-2\varphi(z)}$ decays as $y^{-\alpha}$ at infinity, and the definition of the function $i(z)$ given in (\ref{eq:defi}).
+To estimate the resulting integrals we use the equations in Observation \ref{ss:convint}.
+For simplicity let us just write $c$ instead of $2c$ for the constant in the exponential factor of the estimates of the heat kernels.

 For the first term in the sum in equation (\ref{eq:decomposeintegral1}) which involves $z\in M_{0}$ and $z'\in M_{0}$ we have: